 There are many great things to do in Seattle, but some of our favorites include visiting the Space Needle, exploring Pike Place Market, and checking out the view from Kerry Park.

 What is there to do in Seattle on a rainy day?

-There are plenty of things to do in Seattle on a rainy day, including visiting museums, exploring Seattle Center, and checking out some of the city’s best coffee shops.
+If you need something to do on a rainy day, consider visiting Seattle’s excellent museums, exploring Seattle Center, and checking out some of the city’s best coffee shops.

 What are the best things to do in Seattle at night?

-There are plenty of things to do in Seattle at night, including going out for dinner and drinks, seeing a show at the Moore Theatre, or enjoying a drink on the rooftop at the Space Needle.
+There are plenty of great nightlife opportunities in Seattle, including going out for dinner and drinks, seeing a show at the Moore Theatre, or enjoying a drink on the rooftop of the Space Needle.

 What are the best things to do outside of Seattle?

 There are many great things to do outside of Seattle, including taking a day trip to Vancouver, exploring the tulip fields in Skagit Valley, or hiking in one of the many nearby national parks.